 The greatest concentration of carotenoids in an avocado is located in the dark green flesh that lies just beneath the skin.
 Once the avocado is cut in half, try peeling the skin off to obtain the most of this dark green layer.

 To store the unused half, place a few slices of raw red onion in the bottom of a storage container.
-The half of avocado that contains the pit should be placed on the red onions, pit side up, so the onions are only in contact with the skin of the avocado.
+The half of avocado that contains the pit should be placed on the red onions, pit side down, so the onions are in contact with the meat of the avocado.
 Seal the container with a lid and store in the refrigerator.
 This storage method is the most effective way to keep the unused avocado from turning grayish brown.
 Just scrape off the top layer of the stored avocado if some browning occurs.

 Avocados only freeze well if they are mashed.
 Add one teaspoon lime or lemon juice per avocado and mix well.
 Use a freezer-weight ziplock bag and fill the bag with mashed avocado.
 Remove the air from the bag, then zip closed and freeze.